parrt/cs652/projects/smalltalk-compiler.md

 ## Tasks

-Most of the compiler is given to you, but you need to build the `CodeGenerator` parse tree **visitor**.
-This is the meat of the compiler.
+Most of the compiler is given to you, but you need to build the `CodeGenerator.java` parse tree **visitor**, which is the meat of the compiler.
+Pieces of `Compiler.java` must also be filled in.

-To test from the command-line, these `alias`es are useful:
+To test from the command-line, this `alias` is useful:

 ```bash
 alias stc='java -cp "/Users/parrt/.m2/repository/edu/usfca/cs652/smalltalk-compiler/1.0/smalltalk-compiler-1.0-complete.jar:$CLASSPATH" smalltalk.compiler.STC'
 ```

 where `parrt` should be replaced with your login name.
 Also, this assumes you've done `mvn install`, which creates the .jar file.

+There are **136 unit tests** that your compiler should pass.
+Those in `exec` subdir are invoking the VM (`lib/smalltalk-vm-1.0.jar`) to execute code compiled by your compiler.